indigo-dc/tts/gitbook/api.md

 }
 ```
 Again, it is a json object with one key, `service_list`, which holds the list of services as value.
-Each entry list is a service object, described by its fields.
+Each entry is a service object, described by its fields.
 Important for requesting a credential is the `id`.

 ### List Credentials